 Factors that may increase your risk of developing a UTI include:

-- Sex: female—the rectum and urethra are close to each other in women, making infection more likely
+- Female gender — the rectum and urethra are close to each other, making infection more likely

 - Being sexually active — UTIs can also be sexually transmitted.
 This type of infection usually does not spread past the urethra.
 Both partners need to be treated.